foliea/grounds-exec-deprecated/bin/README.md

-This is where Grounds binaries go after running `rake build` in the Grounds root directory.
+This is where Grounds binaries go after running `make binary` in the Grounds root directory.